sunrise-php/http-message/README.md

 use Sunrise\Http\Message\Exception\ExceptionInterface;

 try {
-    // some code with the package...
+    // some code of this package...
 } catch (ExceptionInterface $e) {
     // the package error...
 }